cosmos72/hyperluminal-mem/README.md

         CL-USER> (ql:quickload "osicat")
         CL-USER> (ql:quickload "stmx")

-- check that you downloaded Hyperluminal-MEM creating an `hyperluminal-mem/` folder inside your Quicklisp local-projects folder, usually `~/quicklisp/local-projects`
+- check that you downloaded Hyperluminal-mem creating an `hyperluminal-mem/` folder inside your Quicklisp local-projects folder, usually `~/quicklisp/local-projects`

 ### Testing that it works

-After loading Hyperluminal-MEM for the first time, it is recommended to run the test suite to check that everything works as expected.
+After loading Hyperluminal-mem for the first time, it is recommended to run the test suite to check that everything works as expected.
 From the REPL, run:

     CL-USER> (ql:quickload "hyperluminal-mem.test")